Learn about actual and potential costs

-ProcurementIQ estimates that there are roughly 703 suppliers of wireline telephone services in the United States.
+ProcurementIQ estimates that there more than 670 suppliers of wireline telephone services in the United States.
 A high level of market share concentration characterizes this market, with the four largest suppliers generating just over 55.0% of the market's total revenue.
-During the three years to 2020, the high level of...
+During the three years to 2021, the high level of...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Have you ever had challenges with costs beyond what was budgeted in your contract?
 What changes have you made as a result of those experiences?

 What cost-saving measures do you employ at your firm?

 Who is in charge of maintaining the budget on projects?
 Is it someone on the key team, or an outside eye?

 What contingencies are built into your budget and how frequently are those contingencies used?

 What percentage of your supply chain is vulnerable to freight shipping disruptions caused by the coronavirus pandemic?

 What is your client renewal or repeat business rate?
 Why do companies renew their contract with your business?

 What is the average retention rate among your clients?